reviwh/jisho-kamus-bahasa-jepang-api/README.md

-# Jisho API Documentation
+# Sample Japanese Dictionary API Documentation

-Jisho API is a simple RESTful API for sample of Japanese Dictionary.
+Tish is a simple RESTful API for sample of Japanese Dictionary.

 ## Table of Contents